standard-things/esm/README.md

 });
 ```

-All setter functions are called synchronously before `module.import`
+All setter functions are called synchronously before `module.importSync`
-returns, with whatever values are immediately available.
-However, when
+returns (hence the `importSync` name), with whatever values are
-there are import cycles, some setter functions may be called again, when
+immediately available.
+However, when there are import cycles, some setter
-the exported values change.
-Calling these setter functions one or more
+functions may be called again, when the exported values change.
+Calling
-times is the key to implementing [*live
+these setter functions one or more times is the key to implementing [*live
 bindings*](http://www.2ality.com/2015/07/es6-module-exports.html), as
 required by the ECMAScript 2015 specification.